Diamondbacks vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner heads into this game looking to extend his three-game hit streak.
-In his last five games he is batting .318 with two doubles and a walk.
+- Hoerner heads into this matchup looking to extend his four-game hit streak.
+In his last five games he is hitting .300 with a double.

 Hoerner Recent Games